What is bullying?

-It can happen anywhere and at any time.
-Bullying can take place in the classroom, the playground, around the school lavatories or even at home.
-Often peer pressure is responsible for this type of behaviour.
-It can hurt a child both physically and emotionally.
+It can happen anywhere.
+And at any hour of the day.
+Bullying happens in the classroom, in the playground and around the school lavatories.
+Even at home.
+Often peer pressure causes for this type of behaviour.
+And bullying can hurt a child both physically and emotionally.

 Bullying includes: